stpettersens/dt-init/README.markdown

 Install: `npm install -g dt-init`

-Usage: `dt-init module-name` which will generate the stubs and retrieve the module you plan to write the definitions and tests for, resulting in a directory tree such as:
+Usage: `dt-init module-name [.gitconfig]` which will generate the stubs and retrieve the module you plan to write the definitions and tests for, resulting in a directory tree such as:

     module-name/